geeknik/glitch-gremlin-ai/DESIGN.md

 7. Wallet Integration Details

-Solid wallet support is crucial for adoption, especially given the chaotic or experimental nature of $GLITCH.
+Solid wallet support is crucial for adoption, especially given the chaotic or experimental nature of $GREMLINAI.
 By adhering to SPL token guidelines and standard program invocation flows, any wallet that supports custom program interactions on Solana will work out-of-the-box.
 Some important specifics:
-	1. Metadata Registration: Use the Metaplex Token Metadata Program to ensure $GLITCH displays name, symbol, and icon in wallets like Phantom or Solflare.
+	1. Metadata Registration: Use the Metaplex Token Metadata Program to ensure $GREMLINAI displays name, symbol, and icon in wallets like Phantom or Solflare.
 	2. Transaction Flow: When a user requests chaos, they sign a transaction that includes:
 	•	A reference to the GlitchGremlinProgram.
-	•	The amount of $GLITCH to be transferred into the escrow.
+	•	The amount of $GREMLINAI to be transferred into the escrow.
 	•	Any additional parameters for the chaos scenario.
 Their wallet will show the usual Solana signature prompts.
 	3. Security Prompts: For larger transactions or repeated chaos requests, wallet providers may present additional warnings or require multiple confirmations.
 	4. Governance Actions: Wallets that support governance programs (e.g., Realms integration) can display governance proposals, tally votes, and show final results directly in the interface.

 8. Expanded Chaos-as-a-Service (CaaS) Flow
-	1. Developer or User Initiates Request: Through a front-end UI or CLI tool, they supply chaos parameters—like “simulate malicious transactions over a five-minute window”—and sign a transaction transferring $GLITCH tokens to the program.
+	1. Developer or User Initiates Request: Through a front-end UI or CLI tool, they supply chaos parameters—like “simulate malicious transactions over a five-minute window”—and sign a transaction transferring $GREMLINAI tokens to the program.
 	2. On-Chain Request Creation: GlitchGremlinProgram stores this request in a new ChaosRequest Account with status = Pending.
 	3. Off-Chain Retrieval: The AI engine’s aggregator sees the new request, fetches parameters, and begins to orchestrate the chaos scenario in a sandbox.
 	4. Simulation Execution: The AI engine bombards the target system with the requested or AI-derived malice: spamming, injection attempts, concurrency edge-case triggers, or any exploit test from the engine’s library.
 	5. Completion and Reporting: Logs are uploaded to decentralized storage or a recognized aggregator.
 The AI engine signs a finalize transaction on-chain with references to these logs.
 	6. On-Chain Finalization: The program updates the request’s status to Completed, unescrows or burns tokens based on the request’s outcome, and potentially triggers reward logic.

-This cyclical flow ensures that the chaos process is transparent—each step is either visible on-chain or easily auditable through the logs, letting developers confidently rely on $GLITCH for stress-testing.
+This cyclical flow ensures that the chaos process is transparent—each step is either visible on-chain or easily auditable through the logs, letting developers confidently rely on $GREMLINAI for stress-testing.

 9. Security and Abuse Prevention